-- 3.1.6 Cost of new equipment for implementing the project can be charged to the project account.
-In general, hire-purchase of equipment is not allowed.
-If the new equipment is to be shared among different projects with its cost charged on a pro-rata basis under each project, the lead applicant is required to maintain a record on the usage of the equipment by the concerned projects for cost allocation purpose.
-Maintenance cost of the existing equipment can be charged against the project account on a pro-rata basis if a record on the usage of the equipment is properly maintained. - 3.1.7 Specifically, project funds cannot be used to cover - - (a) charges/time cost for use of existing equipment owned by the lead applicant and/or industry co-applicant; - (b) depreciation/amortisation or provisions not representing actual expenses incurred; and - (c) general office and IT equipment. - 3.1.8 Subject to ITC's prior approval and the following general principles, any piece of equipment for the project purchased using the project funds may be installed in the facilities of supporting parties located outside Hong Kong - - (a) the equipment remains under the ownership of the lead applicant for at least two additional years thereafter; - (b) the equipment is installed in a university or a public research institute (not a private company); and - (c) the cost of the equipment concerned should not account for a dominant part of the equipment budget (in general, the total cost of all equipment to be installed outside Hong Kong should be less than 25% of the total equipment budget, as a substantial part of the R&D activities is required to be conducted in Hong Kong). - 3.1.9 Where necessary, ITC may require the lead applicant to transfer any equipment costing HK\$500,000 or above purchased under the project to the Government or another party within a period of two years after project completion. - 3.1.10 As a general rule, the lead applicant is required to keep all equipment costing less than HK\$500,000 purchased for the project for at least two years after project completion or termination of the project agreement and should make such equipment available for ITC and the Director of Audit's inspection upon request. - 3.1.11 For collaborative projects, the title to all equipment procured will vest with the lead applicant.
+- (b) depreciation/amortisation or provisions not representing actual expenses incurred; and - (c) general office and IT equipment. - 3.1.10 Subject to ITC's prior approval and the following general principles, any piece of equipment for the project purchased using the project funds may be installed in the facilities of supporting parties located outside Hong Kong - - (a) the equipment remains under the ownership of the lead applicant for at least two additional years thereafter; - (b) the equipment is installed in a university or a public research institute (not a private company); and - (c) the cost of the equipment concerned should not account for a dominant part of the equipment budget (in general, the total cost of all equipment to be installed outside Hong Kong should be less than 25% of the total equipment budget, as a substantial part of the R&D activities is required to be conducted in Hong Kong). - 3.1.11 For projects undertaken by R&D Centres where the industry sponsorship covers less than 50% of the total project cost, if considered necessary, ITC may require the relevant Centre to transfer any equipment costing HK\$500,000 or above purchased under the project to the Government or another party within a period of two years after project completion. - 3.1.12 As a general rule, the lead applicant is required to keep all equipment costing less than HK\$500,000 purchased for the project for at least two years after project completion or termination of the project agreement and should make such equipment available for ITC and the Director of Audit's inspection upon request. - 3.1.13 The title to all equipment procured will vest with the lead applicant.
 The industry co-applicant, however, has the right to use the equipment during the project period.
 Both the lead applicant and industry co-applicant should make the equipment available for ITC and the Director of Audit's inspection upon request within two years after project completion or termination of the project agreement.